VivianAllen/bank_tech_test_python/README.md

 User Story 1:
 As a bank customer
 So that I can keep my money safe
-I would like to deposit money into my account and see my balance
+I would like to deposit money into my account
 ```
 ![US1_model](bankTechTestUS1.png)